Criminal Law

 Whether a court will grant your expungement request depends on several factors.
 These include:

-- The nature of the crime you were charged with
+• The nature of the crime with which you were charged

 Generally, you can maximize your chances of having your records expunged if you can explain why you need the records expunged and if you can demonstrate that you have been successfully rehabilitated since the time of your conviction.
 For example, the court will typically consider if you want the record expunged so that you can become gainfully employed and if you have taken specific steps to stay out of trouble since the time of your conviction.

-An Attorney Can Help With Your Questions on Expungement
+A Lawyer Can Help With Your Expungement Questions